alchemydc/btcrecover/.ai/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture
-- Modular structure: Python CLI backend (btcrecover core logic) and a GUI frontend (FreeSimpleGUI).
+- Modular structure: Python library backend (btcrpass.py library) and a GUI frontend (tk).
-- GUI acts as a thin layer, invoking CLI logic and presenting results to the user.
 - .env file support for pre-populating GUI fields (via python-dotenv).
 - "Advanced Options" toggle in the GUI controls visibility of address limit, thread selection, and GPU acceleration controls.
 - Wildcard cheatsheet hyperlink is shown next to the token list label when Token List is selected.